gpsuscodewith/katas/library/portal-create-an-ubuntu-vm-in-azure/README.md

 1. **Azure portal menu** --> Select 'Create a resource'.
 2. 'Search services and marketplace' --> Search for and select 'Virtual machine'.
-3. Select the 'Create' button.
+3. 'Virtual machine' blade --> Select the 'Create' button.

-### Enter 'Basic' information in the 'Create a vitual machine' blade
+### In the 'Create a vitual machine' blade

 - Resource group : {{resourceGroupName}}
 - Virtual machine name : {{virtualMachineName}}